Management Board: Andrea Gritsch, Sebastian Oberzaucher, Claus Schneider, Richard Wolf

 Competition & Antitrust:

-In recent years, Wolf Theiss has developed one of the strongest competition and antitrust practices in the CEE/ SEE region.
+Wolf Theiss has developed one of the strongest competition and antitrust practices in the CEE/SEE region.
 The firm’s specialists regularly advise on EC and national competition law, as well as issues such as merger control, co-operation and distribution agreements, competition law infringement and state aid.

 Corporate/Mergers & Acquisitions: